raspberrypilearning/star-collector/en/step_5.md

 --- /task ---

-Now we need to update the text that is displayed so that it continuously shows the number of seconds since the game started.
+The text that is displayed needs to update so that it continuously shows the number of seconds since the game started.

 --- task ---